hydra-synthetic-biology/protocols/husbandry/Feeding.md

 0. Fill collection dish with hydra medium
 0. Use transfer pippette to collect brine shrimp out of collection dish
 0. Give each hydra tray approximately 3 pippettes of brine shimp.
-0. Clean Equipment by first rinsing with DI H2O.
-Then with isopropanol by dunking and place on drying rack
+0. Clean Equipment by soaking in 10% bleach for 5 minutes, then rinsing with DI H2O and placing on drying rack in Hydra area.

 Workflow Information
 ---